 The build up of inventories increased in July.
 Business inventories grew by 0.4%.
 Inventories did not grow from May to June.
 This growth has been led by a build up in stock among merchant wholesalers and retailers.
 Merchant wholesalers, entities that buy products and resell to retailers and other wholesalers, increased their inventory by 7.1%.
 Retailers increased their inventory by 4.6%.

 Contributed by | Kuuku Saah, CFA, Investment Analyst

 Kuuku is an Investment Analyst at BTC Capital Management with nine years of prior experience in the Wealth Management division of Bankers Trust.
 Kuuku’s primary responsibilities include portfolio management and analysis.
 Kuuku attended Drake University and double-majored in finance and economics.
-He is a Chartered Financial Analyst.
+He is a holder of the right to use the Chartered Financial Analyst® designation.

 Source: BTC Capital Management, Bloomberg LP, Ibbotson Associates.

 The information provided has been obtained from sources deemed reliable, but BTC Capital Management and its affiliates cannot guarantee accuracy.
 Past performance is not a guarantee of future returns.
 Performance over periods exceeding 12 months has been annualized.